coop-art/coop.art/README.md

 Once the image is uploaded, it appears in the canvas.
 There you can move it around and resize it.
 Zoom in and out of the canvas with your wheel, and move around by drag&droping the canvas.
 This is an infinite canvas, you can go crazy!
 Once you are done, click _Mint layer_ in the right panel to save it in the smart contract.
 A Tron transaction automatically starts.

 Click confirm to start the minting transaction.
 A notification in the top right corner tells you that the transaction has been sent.
 Wait a few seconds, and another notification will tell you that the layer has been minted.
 You can check out TronScan to confirm that the transaction is indeed successful.
 This canvas is now officially started.
 You can add more layers yourself or wait for others to contribute.
-The first contributor (you) become the admin of the canavas and is at any time able to select layers, merge them and mint the final NFT.
+The first contributor (you) become the admin of the canvas and is at any time able to select layers, merge them and mint the final NFT.
 More on that below.

 ## Contribute to existing canvas